- Document Link: JBD – Absences and Excuses

 Truancy is the act of willful and/or continued unexcused absences, tardies and/or early checkouts from school.
 Absences, tardies and early checkouts of this nature are unlawful within the State’s compulsory attendance law and can result in penalties under that law.
 Students and parents/guardians are notified of the State’s compulsory attendance law on an annual basis through the School District’s Student/Parent Handbook.

 Parents/guardians of students with five unexcused absences will be notified by the school regarding the consequences of such absences.
 After two reasonable attempts to notify the parent, guardian or other person who has charge of the student, the School District will send written notice via certified mail with return receipt requested, or first-class mail.
-Further parent notification will be made at 10 and 12 days of excused or unexcused absences.
+Further parent notification will be made at 10 and excused or unexcused absences.

-When all administrative actions taken to correct truancy have not had the desired effect, the school social worker may require families to attend the Cherokee County Truancy Panel and request them to sign a contract designed to help improve attendance, file proceedings in Cherokee County Juvenile Court for violation of the State’s compulsory attendance law for students under 16 years of age or refer families to the School Police if proceedings need to be filed against parents for failure to send their children to school.
+When all administrative actions taken to correct chronic absenteeism have not had the desired effect, the school social worker may require families to attend the Cherokee County Truancy Panel and request them to sign a contract designed to help improve attendance, file proceedings in Cherokee County Court System for violation of the State’s compulsory attendance law for students under 16 years of age or refer families to the School Police if proceedings need to be filed against parents for failure to send their children to school.

-I. Absence Notification Procedures School personnel will monitor absences by following the steps below:
+School personnel will monitor absences by following the steps below:

-- The school social worker will notify the proper authorities if unexcused absences continue.
+5. The school social worker will notify the proper authorities if unexcused absences continue.

 J. Additional High School Absence Procedures

 Any student having seven or more excused, approved or unexcused absences in a semester will receive no credit for that class unless a waiver is granted by the School Attendance Committee.
 However, students will not be denied credit for a course if they have seven or more excused absences in a semester when the following conditions are met: (1) the absences are validated by the School Attendance Committee as excused; (2) make-up work is satisfactorily completed; and, (3) a passing grade has been earned for course work during the semester.
 Eligibility for credit will be restored if recommended by the School Attendance Committee.
 The Principal has the final decision on this matter.
-The Attendance Committee is a standing committee composed of five members appointed by the Principal and chaired by an administrator.
-The chair will vote only in case of a tie.

 K. Student Withdrawals and Notification